Best power banks and power stations 2025

 ❌ You want MagSafe/wireless functionality: This model doesn't have it, unfortunately.

-We've been using the Ugreen 25000mAh power bank for just shy of a year and we're still as happy as the first time we started using it.
+We've been using the Ugreen 25000mAh power bank for just shy of a year and we're still as happy as the first day we started using it.

-The power bank boasts excellent build quality.
-It looks and feels premium and the reliable performance backs up the aesthetics.
-When you plug a device in it will immediately start to charge, and there is a button to activate a LED display that provides a digital readout of how much charge the power bank has left.
+The Ugreen power bank boasts excellent build quality.
+It looks and feels premium, and the reliable performance backs up the quality aesthetics.
+When you plug a device in it will immediately start to charge, and for monitoring purposes, there is a button which activates a LED display that provides a digital readout of how much charge the power bank itself has left.

 This is pretty much the only "fancy" function, and let's face it — a digital display isn't that fancy!
-But we don't mind: all we want is a reliable means of keeping our phones charged up and topping up our laptop batteries if we need a bit of extra juice when out and about, and that is exactly what this power bank does.
+But that's not a complaint in the slightest: really all we want is a reliable means of keeping our phones charged up and topping up our laptop batteries if we need a bit of extra juice when out and about, and this power bank delivers on this perfectly.

-This isn't the most lightweight or smallest power bank: it is heavier and bigger than other models with a compatible capacity, but still, 1.13 lbs (513 g) isn't unreasonable.
+It certainly isn't the most lightweight or smallest power bank: it is heavier and bigger than other models with a compatible capacity, but still, 1.13 lbs (513 g) isn't unreasonable or too burdensome in a bag.

 Overall we think it's the perfect choice: a reliable, well-made power bank that performs well.